Read Jesus' teachings about following him here (Matthew 7 and Mark 8:27-38)

 Suppose one of you wants to build a tower.
 Won’t you first sit down and estimate the cost to see if you have enough money to complete it?”
 (Luke 14:28-33)

 “The kingdom of heaven is like treasure hidden in a field.
-When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field."
-(Matthew 13:44-46)
+When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field.
+And the kingdom of heaven is also like a merchant looking for fine pearls.
+When he found one of great value, he went away and sold everything he had and bought it (Matthew 13:44-46)

 Jesus also told these two Parables of the Hidden Treasure and the Pearl.
 If you truly understand who Jesus is, what He has done for you and how much He means everything to your life, you would be like these two men in the parables.
 You would be excited to exchange everything you have in exchange for this gift of God.
 Do you see this hidden treasure?